AI Glossary

 Power Usage Effectiveness (PUE)

-A key metric for measuring the energy efficiency of data centers, especially those powering AI.
-PUE is calculated as the ratio of total data center energy to IT equipment energy; a lower PUE indicates greater energy efficiency and reduced environmental impact.
+A key metric for measuring the energy efficiency of data centers, calculated as the ratio of total facility energy to IT equipment energy.
+Lower PUE values indicate greater energy efficiency and reduced environmental impact.

 Predictive Automation